Jeremyt34t34t34/Portfolio/Final_project_Jeremy.md

 ### User Stories: Perspectives on Crime
 Policymakers: Identifying resource allocation and policy development needs.
 Residents: Offering insights for personal safety and community awareness.
-Researchers: Providing a basis for further academic study.
+Tourists: Giving travelling suggestions to make sure their safety.

 ### Emerging Insights: Beyond the Numbers
 Synthesizing findings to offer a narrative on Boston's crime dynamics.
-Discussing implications for policy, community engagement, and law enforcement strategies.
+Discussing implications for policy, community engagement.

 ### Conclusion: A Call to Action
 Recapitulating key findings.
-Proposing steps for various stakeholders to address crime in Boston.
+Proposing steps  to address crime in Boston.

 # Sketch of the project
 ![Sketch](Boston_sketches.jpg)